The BAIR REU deadline for the Summer 2022 session was February 28th, 2022, at 11:59 PM EST.

 2. a résumé or curriculum vitae (CV);

-4. the contact information for at least one recommender (and up to two), who will be asked to comment on your academic success and potential for research.
+5. the contact information for one recommender, who will be asked to submit a letter commenting on your academic success and potential for research.

 U.S. citizens or U.S. permanent residents.
-(International students on an F-1 visa in the U.S. may be eligible.)
+(Unfortunately, international students on a visa in the U.S. are not eligible.)

 Enrolled in an eligible (an HBCU or a PBI; see below) undergraduate institution at the time of application.

-Plan to return to an eligible (an HBCU or a PBI; see below) undergraduate institution in Fall 2021.
+Are rising juniors or seniors, and plan to return to an eligible (an HBCU or a PBI; see below) undergraduate institution in Fall 2022.

 3.0 grade-point average or higher for science, engineering, and math courses.